Jamesken23/EGFL/README.md

 # Running
-To run program, please use this command: python main_run.py
+To run the program, please use this command: python main_run.py